Pirates vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- Shohei Ohtani (7-5) will take the mound for the Angels, his 11th start of the season.
+- Reid Detmers (2-6) will take the mound for the Angels, his 18th start of the season.

-- Ohtani has made 17 starts of five or more innings in 10 chances this season, and averages 5.8 frames when he pitches.
+- In 17 starts this season, Detmers has lasted five or more innings 13 times, with an average of 5.4 innings per appearance.

-- He has three appearances with no earned runs allowed in 18 chances this season.
+- He has one appearance this season with zero earned runs allowed out of his 17 chances this season.

 |Opponent